 Lessons are delivered using a variety of colourful and humorous audio-visual aids, songs, games and opportunities to interact with peers, engage in role play, read and begin to write in French.
 The humorous style of the Language Angels resources promotes pupil engagement.
 Authentic French mother-tongue soundtracks model good pronunciation and support non-specialist teachers.
 Across the four years of language learning, the scheme provides phonics lessons to reinforce the correct pronunciation and spelling of graphemes.
 Songs and games (accessible from home as well) enable children to develop vocabulary and sentence structure in a fun and memorable way.

 Vocabulary and structures are built up gradually and in small steps throughout the topic/unit, beginning at word level, then building up to sentences once the initial vocabulary is embedded.
 Written work opportunities are provided for every lesson.
 Language and skills from previous units are revisited in subsequent units to reinforce memorisation.

 Topics covered within the scheme are relevant and appropriate to the pupils, usually linking to daily life along with some cross-curricular topics.
 These topics allow children to access the skills and structures required in their year group.

 In addition, the Languages subject leader provides additional resources to allow teachers to link language learning activities to cultural and seasonal events at certain dates or times of year.

 Teachers assess their pupils’ achievements in the areas of speaking and listening, reading and writing.

-Progress and language development is evident in the pupil’s French books as they progress through the year and key stage.
+Progress and language development are evident in the pupil’s French folders and books as they progress through the year and key stage.
 Children are enthusiastic and enjoy learning a new language and their confidence levels improve as language acquisition increases.